-- Bonus hiking subscriptions
+- Luxurious hiking items

 This thoughtful hiking gift list includes ideas for both men and women as well as new or seasoned hikers.
 Feel free to jump to certain sections of this guide using the table of contents below.

 Now, let’s shop the best gifts for hikers!

 Our Hiking Experience